zinal/IIDR-AutoSub/run/README.txt

 subdirectory.
 Examples for different datastore types are provided in "subs-sample" subdirectory.

+For each CDC source or target engine (e.g. each "datastore") which needs to be monitored by AutoSub, a separate file is created.
+It contains the parameters for the CDC agent:
+* logical datastore name;
+* operation mode (Source, Target or Both);
+* path to CDC agent software installation;
+* CDC instance name;
+* SSH or RSH client command for executing CDC engine commands.

+The list of subscriptions to be monitored is defined in the configuration XML file for the source CDC agent.
+It defines the subscription name in the context of the source and target CDC agents.
+Please note that subscription names are only unique in that context, and may have duplicates between different source and target pairs.

+AutoSub application is started through the "autosub-worker.sh" script.
+On startup reads its settings from the properties file and from the global configuration file, connects to the Access Server, and checks the initial state of the configured CDC agents and subscriptions.
+After that it enters the regular monitoring loop, fixing the subscription state when needed and possible.

 AutoSub application reads its current settings from the single active configuration file.
 This file is typically not edited manually, instead, it is generated automatically through the "autosub-refresh.sh"